dotnet/AspNetCore.Docs/aspnetcore/fundamentals/file-providers.md

 ::: moniker range="< aspnetcore-2.0"

-In the sample app, a `PhysicalFileProvider` and an `EmbeddedFileProvider` provide files to a `CompositeFileProvider` that's registered in the app's service container:
+In the sample app, a `PhysicalFileProvider` and an `EmbeddedFileProvider` provide files to a `CompositeFileProvider` registered in the app's service container:

 [!code-csharp[](file-providers/samples/1.x/FileProviderSample/Startup.cs?name=snippet1)]